 Violations of people's rights have to be restituted because those people have suffered actual damage or loss.
 God, on the other hand, is not actually harmed by violations of His rights.
 In the case of the rights of God, it is God's mercy that defines Islamic legal procedure.
-Only an adult Muslim of sound mind and who is aware that one of the Hudud acts has been prohibited by God and still intentionally engages in it is even theoretically liable for the punishment.
-In this regard, the Hudud crimes differ from violations of the rights of such accidental people, as manslaughter accidentally or someone's damaging property, where intention is not required and children's families are liable for damage they cause.
+Only an adult Muslim of sound mind and who is aware that one of the hudud acts has been prohibited by God and still intentionally engages in it is even theoretically liable for the punishment.
+In this regard, the hudud crimes differ from violations of the rights of people, such as accidental manslaughter or accidentally damaging someone's property, where intention is not required and children's families are liable for the damage they cause.

-principle The central in the application the Hudud of punishments is maximizing mercy.
-This was formulated clearly in a Hadith attributed to the Prophet (peace be upon him) that was also echoed by prominent Companions, among them his wife Aisha and the Caliphs Umar and Ali.
-The best attested version states, "Ward off the Hudud from the Muslims as much as you all can, and if you find a way out for the person, then let them go.
-For it is better for the authority to err in mercy than to err in punishment."21 Within a century of the Prophet's death Muslim scholars had digested this Hadith into the crucial legal principle of Hudud 'Ward off the by ambiguities (shubuhāt).'22
+The central principle in the application of the hudud punishments is maximizing mercy.
+This was formulated clearly in a hadith attributed to the Prophet ملية that was also echoed by prominent Companions, among them his wife Aisha and the Caliphs Umar and Ali.
+The best attested version states, "Ward off the hudud from the Muslims as much as you all can, and if you find a way out for the person, then let them go.
+For it is better for the authority to err in mercy than to err in punishment."
+Within a century of the Prophet عليه وسلم 's death Muslim scholars had digested this hadith into the crucial legal principle of 'Ward off the hudud by ambiguities (shubuhāt).'22